ashwinkumar9931/Interview_Creation_Portal/README.md

 # Steps to Run:

 1) Create MySql database with the given schema as mentioned.
 2) Insert Some users into it
-3) Change the Enviorment Variables in the .env file DB_Host=Your-Host,
+3) Change the Enviorment Variables in the .env file
-DB_Name=Your-NAME,
+      DB_Host=Your-Host
+      DB_Name=Your-NAME
-DB_Username=Your-USERNAME and
+      DB_Username=Your-USERNAME
       DB_Password=Your-PASSWORD
 4) Now start the application. (node index.js).
 5) Go in the 'frontend' directory and start the Frontend (npm run start).

 # Data-Defination For MYSQL Database